 - 1 teaspoon baking powder

-- 1/2 teaspoon salt
+- 1 teaspoon salt

-- 11 ounces butterscotch morsels
+- 11 ounces butterscotch chips ((1 bag))

-- 1 1/4 cups powdered sugar
+- ½ cup powdered sugar

-- 4 tablespoons heavy cream
+- 2 tablespoons heavy cream

-- 1 teaspoon vanilla bean paste
+- ½ teaspoon vanilla bean paste

-- 1/4 teaspoon ground cardamom
+- ⅛ teaspoon ground cardamom

 - Remove bars from pan and transfer to a cutting board.
-Cut into 24 squares.
+Cut into 20-24 squares.
 Transfer to a cooling rack placed over a sheet pan.